 Stephen Bambury’s productive preoccupation for over forty years with the square, circle and cross has yielded a body of work that mines rich seams.
 Unlike the rigid formalism adopted by some other artists of the same period, Bambury’s work fuses intellectual and emotional content with material form.
 He has stated that he has ‘always seen the paintings as a means of promoting an inner reflection and of creating a context where an experiential exchange could take place’; what he calls a painting experience.
 The central importance of materiality to Bambury’s practice is underpinned by comprehensive technical investigation; he has mastered the use of copper, aluminium, paper, resin, graphite, precious metal gilding, chemical patinas and rust.
-Sculptural elements comprised of steel, oil and burnt timbers expand the notions of a painting practice.
-Photography, screen prints and collaborative publications constitute another area of current investigation.
+Sculptural elements comprised of steel, oil and burnt timbers expand the notions of a painting practice, while photography, screen printing and collaborative publications constitute another area of investigation.

 Bambury lives and works in Auckland, New Zealand.